 When a follower tweeted me about a secret vineyard in the heart of Paris, I just knew that I had to find it.
 It’s Clos Montmartre and it’s actually not hard to find at all.
 The vineyard just isn’t on the well-trodden path to Paris’ most famous attractions like the Eiffel Tower and The Louvre.
 It’s tucked away on a hillside in the shadow of Sacré-Coeur and just a few minutes walk from the infamous Moulin Rouge.

 You might be surprised to know that long before Paris became the bustling City of Light, it was planted with grapevines.
 The Romans had built a temple here in Montmartre dedicated to Bacchus, the god of wine.
 Fast forward to the 12th century and a Benedictine monastery was built in this spot and the nuns operated its wine press.
-Unfortunately that monastery was destroyed in the French Revolution, but Clos Montmartre was spared.
+Unfortunately that monastery was destroyed in the French Revolution, but Clos Montmartre was spared and is among just a handful of remaining Parisian vineyards left today.

 It went on to become a church owned vineyard and supplied wine to the local cabarets of Pigalle, before it was nearly destroyed from the phylloxera outbreak and urbanization in the 20th century.
 A group of local artists couldn’t bear to have Paris’ vineyard disappear forever and petitioned the government to give them the land.
 They replanted the vineyard in 1933 and Clos Montmartre has been producing wine ever since.
 1500 bottles annually, to be exact.